-One classic ab exercise study in the journal Research Quarterly for Exercise and Sport had young men work up to 600 sit-ups every day.
-After nearly a month of this regimen (and over 5000 sit-ups later), there were no changes in fat cell size, waist measurements or fat-fold thickness at the waist.
-(All that work, and not a flatter stomach in the mix!)
+One classic abs exercise study in the journal Research Quarterly for Exercise and Sport had young men work up to 600 sit-ups every day.
+After nearly a month of this regimen — more than 5,000 sit-ups later — there were no changes in fat cell size, waist size, or fat-fold thickness at the waist.

-Another study in the Journal of Strength & Conditioning Research had men and women do seven different ab moves, including crunches (2 sets of 10 reps each.)
-After doing them five days a week for six weeks, there was no difference in the subjects’ waist size or in the percentage of fat in their torso.
-In other words, a workout of seven challenging ab moves did not reduce stomach fat.
-(But, not surprisingly, the subjects got some benefit—they did increase the muscle endurance in their core.)
+Another study in the Journal of Strength & Conditioning Research had men and women do seven different abs moves, including crunches — two sets of 10 reps each.
+The subjects performed these moves five days a week for six weeks.
+By the end of the study, there was no difference in their waist sizes or in the percentage of fat in their torsos.
+(That doesn’t mean there was no benefit — the subjects did increase muscular endurance in their cores.)

-Since you can’t spot-reduce, you need to do exercise that efficiently burns fat all over the body, and your belly fat will eventually decrease.
+Since you can’t spot-reduce fat, you need to perform workouts that burn it efficiently all over the body, including your stomach.

 Can Crunches Be Harmful?

 Performed incorrectly, crunches can strain the spine and increase the risk of back pain.
 But when done with proper form, they can be a powerful tool for targeting your abs and strengthening your core.
 So follow the exercise instructions above, and avoid these common form flaws: